2019 Waterford City and County Council election

-A Waterford City and County Council election was held in County Waterford and Waterford City in Ireland on 24 May 2019 as part of that year's local elections.
-All 32 councillors were elected for a five-year term of office from 6 local electoral areas (LEAs) by single transferable vote.
+An election to all 32 seats on Waterford City and County Council was held on 24 May 2019 as part of the 2019 Irish local elections.
+The City and County of Waterford was divided into 6 local electoral areas (LEAs) to elect councillors for a five-year term of office on the electoral system of proportional representation by means of the single transferable vote (PR-STV).

-The 2018 boundary review committee recommended significant changes to the LEAs in the 2014 elections due to terms of references requiring a maximum of seven councillors in each LEA and changes in population revealed in the 2016 census.
-These changes were adopted by statutory instrument (S.I.)
-No. 635/2018.

 Voters in Waterford also took part in a plebiscite on whether or not to establish the position of a directly elected mayor for the council under the Local Government Act 2019.
 The proposal was rejected by a narrow margin of 50.8% No to 49.2% Yes.
 Two other council also held plebiscites on directly elected mayors: Cork City rejected the proposal, and Limerick was the only one of the three to vote Yes.

+Boundary review

+Following the recommendations of the 2018 boundary review committee, there were significant changes to the LEAs in the 2014 election due to terms of references requiring a maximum of seven councillors in each LEA and changes in population revealed in the 2016 census.